Ask Our Garden Experts: Questions and Answers from 2016

 A: They look perfectly healthy.
 Give it some more time.

 Q: Our garden is really struggling this summer.
 The peas are dying from the bottom up.
-All of our broccoli, kale, and kohlrabi has a scarring on the stem, and the leaves are shriveling up and dying.
+All of our broccoli, kale, and kohlrabi has scarring on the stem, and the leaves are shriveling up and dying.
 Also, the basil is browning/blacking from the tips of leaves.
 Thanks for your help!

 A: Many gardens are struggling this year due to the lack of rain and fluctuation in temperatures.
 Are you watering your garden regularly?
 Aside from maintaining soil moisture for plants to use, you want to be sure nutrients are mobile.
 Some of what you’re seeing could be due to hail damage — I know my plants are still recovering from a hail storm a few weeks ago, as well as chilling injury from the cool weather.
 Your basil may have a disease like downy mildew.
-You should remove any leaves that are turning black, or any plants that show these symptoms all over to prevent the spread.
+You should remove any leaves that are turning black or any plants that show these symptoms all over to prevent the spread.
 Overall, maintaining consistent watering and protecting your plants from cool temperatures and wind with row covers should help.

 Q: I moved into my home in Waterford in September of 2014.
 Most of the 1-acre lot is wooded; the area around the house had not been well maintained.
 The soil is sandy, rocky, and I think rather acidic due to numerous evergreens around the property (see photos).
 My funds are limited and there is much to do, but in order to obtain successful results (a nice, thick lawn) I need to know the order in which to treat the soil and to begin planting.
 Most of the backyard is in deep shade for at least part of the day in summer.
 Additionally, at the back of the house is a steep hillside and the dirt is eroding.
 So first, how do I stop the erosion; next, how do I treat the soil so as to encourage grass growth?
 What border plants would work best both inside or outside the fence, and as foundation plantings?

 A: Your first step should be a soil test to determine the current pH and nutrient levels of the soil where you wish to establish grass.
-Bulletin #2367, Establishing a Home Lawn in Maine will take you through the decision-making process and help you choose the products and process that will work best for you.
+Bulletin #2367, Establishing a Home Lawn in Maine will take you through the decision-making process and help you choose the products and processes that will work best for you.
 To manage erosion on the hill, you should establish plants that will fill in quickly and hold the soil in place with their root systems.
 You might decide to plant grass here as well, or you could use other, lower-maintenance plants.
 To help you choose plants for each purpose in your new yard, I recommend Bulletin #2500, Gardening to Conserve Maine’s Native Landscape: Plants to Use and Plants to Avoid, which includes a chart to help you choose the best species for each purpose.

 Q: I have a small amount of gypsum wallboard (sheetrock) left over from a remodeling project.
 If I remove the paper sheathing and crush the chalky material inside, can I use it as a soil amendment?
 Can I work it into my compost pile?